 Reminder to make sure that your flow in Junip is enabled, this means it will start sending events to Attentive, but Attentive won't actually send any messages until you've enabled the automation on their platform.
 That's why we suggest enabling this asap and then using the Attentive journey status as the final check to enable when you're ready.

-Create a journey in Attentive
+Create a review request journey & message in Attentive

-This is meant as a starting point, so feel free to create other journeys for different purposes, or make any customizations you'd like.
+This is meant as a starting point, so feel free to create other journeys for different purposes, or make any customizations you'd like!

 Enable & check the integration